 In severe cases of iritis, oral corticosteroids may be added to the treatment regimen (after ruling out the infectious etiology or after under coverage of medication, which treats the infectious etiology).

 Prolonged use of systemic corticosteroids is to be avoided.
 The goal is less than 10 mg of prednisone per day by 6 months.
 In severe disease or if prolonged corticosteroids are being used, systemic corticosteroid-sparing immunomodulatory agents are used in chronic noninfectious uveitis.
+If evidence shows involvement of the posterior uvea by noninfectious uveitis, intravitreal steroids can be used via intravitreal injection or insertion of a steroid-eluting delivery system (eg, Retisert, Iluvien, Ozurdex).

 Treat increased intraocular pressure as indicated.